jcbm/notes/Domain_modeling_made_functional(Wlaschin, Scott)/Ch_01_Introducing_Domain_Driven_Design.md

 accomplish a business goal or subgoal.

 ### Documenting Commands
-Identifying what tries to/makes the events happen - commands if a command succeeds, it will initiate a workflow resulting an a corresponding Domain Event(s)
+Identifying what tries to/makes the events happen - commands. if a command succeeds, it will initiate a workflow resulting an a corresponding Domain Event(s).

 Command: “Place an order”; Domain Event: “Order placed.”

 An event triggers a command, which initiates some business workflow.
 The output of the workflow is some more events.
 Those events may then trigger new commands.
-Not all events are associated with a command.
-Some events might be triggered by a scheduler or monitoring system
+Not all events are associated with a command; events can also be triggered by, say, a scheduler or monitoring system.

 ## Partitioning the Domain into Subdomains
 Second guideline: “Partition the problem domain into smaller subdomains.”